I had a play by mixing studio and natural light portraits with McKayla in this post.

 Mckayla came for a photoshoot, and I wanted to try using a strobe to backlight over the top of a darker backdrop.
 Which was fine, until the strobe bulb crapped itself and there was a lovely stench of burning plastic.

-One thing I have noticed in pretty much every single shoot with women, is when they have the opportunity to wear a long skirt they can twirl in, they just light up with the most ginormous smile.
+I’ve noticed something in pretty much every single shoot with women.
+When they have the opportunity to wear a long skirt they can twirl in, they just light up with the most ginormous smile.
 Or if they see one of the big skirts hanging, they nearly always ask “can I wear that?”

 So much fun!